Daily Houserule tweets: January 2023

 All OK.
 But also let the trapper roll vs Camouflage.
 Use the better MoS from the two rolls as the prey’s Vision penalty.

 Naturally, this requires that Camouflage make sense for the trap and location in question.
-Camouflaging requires time, too (call it a base one minute); modify the roll for time spent, lack of appropriate materials, etc.
+Camouflaging requires time, too (call it a base one minute unless the GM says otherwise); modify the roll for time spent, lack of appropriate materials, etc.

 (An unexciting entry, but it’s sensible stuff.)